bwlange/sym-pick/README.md

-# Sym-Pick VS Code Extension
+# Sym-Pick Unicode Symbol Picker for VS Code

-## Overview
+## 🔥 Overview

-The Sym-Pick extension for Visual Studio Code enhances your development experience.
-This extension helps you insert Unicode symbols into your code comments, enhancing them visually.
+Tired of searching for Unicode symbols?
+Sym-Pick makes it fast and easy to insert symbols directly into your comments and strings—perfect for code annotations, documentation, and more!

+With Sym-Pick, just type : inside a comment or string, and a searchable dropdown appears, letting you pick the perfect symbol with a single keystroke.
+No more copy-pasting from the internet! 😎

-## Features
+## 🚀 Features

-- **Symbol Autocomplete**: Allows you to type ":" inside a string or comment block triggering an autocomplete drop down that allows you to select the symbol you desire.
+✅ **Instant Symbol Autocomplete** – Type `:` inside a string or comment block to trigger an autocomplete list.
+✅ **Lightning-Fast Insertion** – Click or hit Enter, and your selected symbol appears instantly.
+✅ **Supports 60+ Programming Languages** – Works across JavaScript, Python, HTML, YAML, and more!
+✅ **Smart Context Awareness** – Symbols **only** appear where they make sense (inside comments & strings).
+✅ **Easy Manual Trigger** – Press `Ctrl+Alt+S` to open the picker anytime.
+✅ **Emoji & Unicode Library** – Includes 🚀, 🎯, 📦, ⚠️, and many more!

-## Installation
+## 📥 Installation

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.